werf/werf/docs/_includes/reference/cli/werf_helm_repo_index.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
 Read the current directory and generate an index file based on the charts found.

-This tool is used for creating an 'index.yaml' file for a chart repository.
-To set an absolute URL to the charts, use '--url' flag.
+This tool is used for creating an `index.yaml` file for a chart repository.
+To set an absolute URL to the charts, use `--url` flag.

-To merge the generated index with an existing index file, use the '--merge' flag.
+To merge the generated index with an existing index file, use the `--merge` flag.
 In this case, the charts found in the current directory will be merged into the existing index, with local charts taking priority over existing charts.

 {{ header }} Syntax